rkcorvera2030-cmyk/CS2/README.md

-## Quarter 3 Updated Project Documentation (Progress Update)
+📄 Quarter 3 Updated Project Documentation (Progress Update) 🏷️ Project Title

-## Project Title

 CodeQuest: School Expense Tracker

-## Updated Problem Statement

-Many students struggle to manage their daily spending and often do not record where their money goes.
-Without a simple tracking tool, budgeting becomes difficult.
-This project provides a beginner-friendly expense tracker program that records, saves, and summarizes expenses to help students build better spending habits.

-## Updated Project Objectives

-1. Let students add, edit, and delete expense records.
-2. Automatically save and load expense data using a JSON file.
-3. Calculate totals, monthly reports, and category summaries.
-4. Support budget limits with warning messages.
-5. Keep the interface simple through a text-based menu.

-## Updated Feature List (Current Version)

-* Add, edit, and delete expense entries
-* View all expenses with total spending
-* Search expenses by date or category
-* Monthly spending report
-* Category spending summary
-* Weekly and monthly budget checking with warnings
-* CSV export (expenses.csv)
-* Text backup file
-* Auto load/save using expenses.json
-* Looping menu interface

-## Revised File and Function Structure

-Main script sections:

-* Data persistence: load_data(), save_data() using JSON
-* Core features: add_expense(), view_expenses(), search_expenses(), edit_expense(), delete_expense()
-* Reports: monthly_report(), category_summary()
-* Budget tools: set_budget(), check_budget()
-* Export tools: export_csv(), backup()
-* Menu controller: menu()

-Functions are grouped by purpose to keep the code readable and easy to maintain.

-## Technologies and Tools Used

-* Python — chosen for simplicity and beginner-friendly syntax
-* Built-in libraries: json, csv, datetime — used for file storage, export, and date-based reports
-* GitHub — used for version control and progress tracking

-## Methodology and Implementation

-Expenses are stored in a list where each record contains amount, date, category, and notes.
-Data is saved locally in a JSON file so records are not lost after closing the program.
-Each major feature is implemented as a separate function and called through a looping text menu.
-Since this is a console app, there is no backend–frontend separation.

-## Key Design Decisions and Trade-offs

-* Used a text-based interface instead of a graphical UI to reduce complexity
-* Used JSON and CSV instead of a database for easier setup
-* Focused on readability over advanced optimization for student understanding

-## Planned Inputs and Outputs (Current)
+🧠 Updated Problem Statement

+Many students struggle to manage their daily spending and often do not keep track of where their money goes.
+Without a simple tool, budgeting becomes difficult and unorganized.
+This project provides a beginner-friendly web-based expense tracker that records, saves, and summarizes expenses to help students develop better spending habits.

+🎯 Updated Project Objectives
+Allow users to add, edit, and delete expense records Save and load expense data using localStorage Automatically calculate total expenses
+Support budget limits with warning messages
+Provide a simple and clean user interface
+⚙️ Updated Feature List (Current Version)
+Add, edit, and delete expense entries
+View all expenses with total spending
+Categorize expenses (Food, Transport, Supplies, Other) Budget system with warning notification
+Real-time total calculation
+Auto save/load using browser localStorage
+Simple card-based interface design
+🧩 Revised File and Function Structure
+📁 File Structure
+index.html → main structure of the app
+CSS (inside HTML) → styling and layout
+JavaScript (inside HTML) → logic and functionality
+⚙️ Function Groups

+Data Handling

+localStorage.getItem() → loads saved data
+localStorage.setItem() → saves expenses and budget

+Core Features

+addExpense() → adds or updates expense editExpense() → loads data into input fields deleteExpense() → removes selected expense

+Display / UI

+render() → updates table, total, and budget display showError() → shows warning messages

+Budget System

+setBudget() → saves and updates budget budget check inside render() → shows warning if exceeded 🛠️ Technologies and Tools Used
+HTML — used to structure the interface
+CSS — used for styling and layout
+JavaScript — used for logic and interactivity
+Browser localStorage — used for saving data
+Google Fonts (Inter) — used for clean typography
+🔄 Methodology and Implementation

+Expenses are stored in an array where each record contains the amount, category, and note.
+Data is saved using localStorage so it remains even after refreshing the page.
+Each feature is handled by a specific JavaScript function.
+The render() function updates the interface dynamically whenever changes are made.
+Since this is a web app, all processing happens on the client side.

+⚖️ Key Design Decisions and Trade-offs
+Used a web interface instead of console for better user experience Used localStorage instead of a database for simplicity Focused on clean UI and readability instead of complex features Kept categories fixed using a dropdown to avoid inconsistent input 📥 Planned Inputs and Outputs (Current)
 Inputs:

-* Expense amount
+Expense amount
-* Date (YYYY-MM-DD)
-* Category
+Category selection
-* Notes
+Notes/description
-* Budget limits
+Budget value
 Outputs:

-* Expense list display
+Expense list (table format)
-* Total spending
+Total spending
-* Monthly and category summaries
-* Budget warning messages
+Budget display
-* CSV and backup files
+Warning message if budget is exceeded

-## GitHub Repository Notes
+🗂️ GitHub Repository Notes

-* Organized file structure with grouped functions
+Organized and readable code structure
+Functions grouped by purpose
+README includes features and usage instructions Changelog tracks progress updates
-* Descriptive commit messages for each feature update
+Clear commit messages for each feature added
-* README includes setup steps, features, and progress status
-* Branches may be used for feature testing

-## Programming and Computing Ethics
+⚖️ Programming and Computing Ethics

-This project follows basic computing ethics:
+This project follows proper computing practices:

-* Respect for intellectual property and open-source rules
-* APA-style credit for references when used
-* Simple and readable interface for accessibility
-* User privacy protected since all data is stored locally
-* Guided by principles from the ACM Code of Ethics

-## Group Members
+Respects intellectual property and uses proper references Includes APA-style citations in documentation and presentation Provides a simple and accessible interface for users Protects user privacy since all data is stored locally Guided by principles from the Association for Computing Machinery Code of Ethics 👥 Group Members

-* Cathleah Pabia
+Cathleah Pabia
-* Rhyz Kym Corvera
+Rhyz Kym Corvera
-* Meil Antepasado
+Meil Antepasado